itboy87/SimplePDOHelper/README.md

 ```

 ###Update Row
-Update function have one additional variable `$condition` and it is nullable.
+Update function have one additional variable `$condition` and it is NullAble.
 `$tableData` and `$bind_values` includes column and values same as in insert.
 ```php
 $pdo->update($table_name,$updateValues, $condition);